In 1920, there were zero Sears department stores.

 The vast majority of Americans lived in the country and small towns before 1920.
 Before the Sears catalog, they depended on local sales agents.

-These agents had limited offerings, charged sky high prices (multiplies of normal retail), and delivery was a painfully slow process.
+These agents had limited offerings, charged sky high prices (multiples of normal retail), and delivery was a painfully slow process.

 Then, thanks to the innovation of free Sears catalogs mailed to every home, farmers and small town folk could buy everything from hat pins to whole houses from a truly massive selection of options at fair prices and get reasonable delivery.